hubidu/heimdall-io/report-app/README.md

 ## Backlog V 2.0

 - Implement a loading spinner
-- FEATURE Diff a failed test with the last successful one
 - CHORE Switch to https://github.com/conorhastings/react-syntax-highlighter
-- PRB There might be a stacktrace without a test stackframe (see "When I login with city missing Then I see my data in best sso view")
 - report details: Show browser log entries also for puppeteer (map puppeteer logs to webdriverio format)
 - FEATURE report list: Group failed tests by prefix
 - report list: Hide expected/actual section by default